 The various fractions and compounds of Erythrophleum ivorense exhibited a marked cercaricidal activity.
-Thus, the study may provide justification some scientific for ethnomedicinal uses of the root bark of Erythrophleum ivorense in Ghana.
-Therefore, it is recommend that isolated the bioactive compounds of this plant should be further evaluate and develop into a cercaricidal formulation for prophylactic use especially, before one descends into infested water body.
+Thus, the study may provide some scientific justification for ethnomedicinal uses of the root bark of Erythrophleum ivorense in Ghana.
+Therefore, it is that isolated recommend the compounds of this plant should be further evaluate and develop into a cercaricidal formulation for prophylactic use especially, before one descends into infested water body.